spandan-ml-linux/spandan-ml-linux.github.io/_posts/linux/2020-04-15-QuteBrowser.md

 comments: false
 ---
-Being someone who strives to have a steamlined, minimal setup and someone who doesn't like to go and take his/her hands off the keyboard and place it on the mouse (too much work XD), I have been pretty bugged that I did not have a minimal browser to be used in my daily workflow ie. not just for bragging rights.
-I had surf by suckless but somehow pags with too much graphics were not as responsive as
+Being someone who strives to have a steamlined, minimal setup and someone who doesn't like to go and take his/her hands off the keyboard and place it on the mouse (too much work XD), I had been pretty bugged that I did not have a minimal browser to be used in my daily workflow ie. not just for bragging rights.
+I had surf by suckless but somehow pages with too much graphics were not as responsive as
 Firefox (Maybe I am yet to set it up right).

 Using Vim in my everyday workflow has further spoiled me.
 I love Vim keybindings.
-I love them so much that even if and when I set up Emacs, (I love org-mode), the first thing I set up is the EVIL key bindings.
+I love them so much that even when I set up Emacs, (I love org-mode), the first thing I set up is the EVIL key bindings.
 First thing that fascinated me about qutebrowser : These beautiful keybindings.
 I have also heard of VimB but I am yet to find a reason to move to it.
 So, make sure you are in INSERT mode while typing.
 Here is the official keybinding cheetsheet from their <a href="https://github.com/qutebrowser/qutebrowser">Github page</a>.